Green Chromis Care Guide

 The Chromis viridis, commonly called Green Chromis or Blue-Green Chromis is one of the most popular fish species in the entire aquarium trade because of their very affordable price, great coloration, the boldness and energy they bring to the tank and the fact that they tend to shoal and are often purchased to creat that schooling effect in our tanks.

 In the wild, the Green Chromis my grow up to 4 inches long, but captive specimens are usually only 3 1/2 inches.
 In captivity, the Green Chromis may live 8 – 15 years–although if you are purchasing several specimens, in order to watch them shoal (school), I predict the lifespan of all but one to be much shorter than that.
 But I’ll get more into that later.

-In the wild, it would inhabit coral reef areas in the Indo – Pacific areas, and are usually found in large numbers in lower water flow regions, like lagoons.
+In the wild, this saltwater fish would inhabit coral reef areas in the Indo – Pacific areas and are usually found in large numbers in lower water flow regions, like lagoons.
 They like to swim in shallow waters, with a maximum depth of 36 inches.

 Although not very large in captivity, the Green Chromis do need a large tank that provides enough swimming space.
 According to Live Aquaria, the minimum recommended tank size is 30 gallons.
 I can agree with that, in principle, because these fish are active swimmers, but they are also not that large, so 30 gallons feels a bit small but also about right.